Codaisseur/taste-of-code-rss-reader/08-js-manipulating-html-content/README.md

 > + Helping students to properly include jQuery in their `index.html` file.
 > + Guiding students to understand how to write an object to list the feeds sites.
 > + Answering questions about how to write the HTML and JavaScript code to render the desired output
-> + Helping students to find out some feed URLs in the NEDERLANDSE RSS FEEDS site and storing them in different variables.
+> + Helping students to find out some feed urls storing them in their respective variables.
 >
 > 📍 **Important.** Make sure that students focus on getting it working for one of the sites first, and later on work on the other sites ;-) .